jasperblues/Round-and-Round-Kit/README.md

 Adds 3D rotating view transitions to UINavigationController.

 I always liked how switching users on OSX rotates the view in a cube, and thought it would also be a nice way to switch between contexts in iPhone applications.
 There's a cube transition is in the iOS SDK, however it's a private API.
 So here's an open source implementation that does more or less the same thing.
+Key features are:

+* Just one category to add to your project.
+* Push with 3D rotations in one line.
+* Back button behavior is taken care of - the category will know when to pop with rotation vs default animation style.
+* No private API calls.

 # Usage